AFASSoftware/maquette/_includes/home.md

 - It allows changes to be animated
 - It is optimized for speed

-While maquette is only focussed around the view of an application, we believe it is complete enough to power a fully functional web application without needing yet another Javascript library.
+While maquette is only focussed around the view of an application, we believe it is all you need to power a fully functional web application.
+See the todomvc example demonstrates how to do this.